nspcc-dev/neofs-node/docs/cli-commands/neofs-cli_acl_extended_create.md

   'user' for container owner,
-  'system' for Storage nodes in container and Inner Ring nodes, 'others' for all other request senders, 'pubkey:<key1>,<key2>,...' for exact request sender, where <key> is a hex-encoded 33-byte public key, DEPRECATED, 'address:<adr1>,<adr2>,...' for exact request sender, where <adr> is a base58 25-byte address.
+  'system' for Storage nodes in container and Inner Ring nodes, 'others' for all other request senders, 'address:<adr1>,<adr2>,...' for exact request sender, where <adr> is a base58 25-byte address.
 Example: NSiVJYZej4XsxG5CUpdwn7VRQk8iiiDMPM.

 When both '--rule' and '--file' arguments are used, '--rule' records will be placed higher in resulting extended ACL table.